geodask/svelte-reactive-table/sites/docs/src/routes/docs/quick-start/+page.md

 </div>
 ```

+Notice how `table.rows` automatically contains only the current page's data.
+The table handles all the pagination logic for you!

-## Reactive Data Updates
+## Leveraging Reactivity for Data Updates

-One of the key features of Svelte Reactive Table is that it automatically reacts to data changes:
+One of the most powerful features is automatic reactivity.
+Your table updates instantly when data changes:

 ```svelte
 <script lang="ts">